Govt releases advice to businesses on vaccine mandates

 "Throughout the pandemic, employers have shown their ability to adapt and respond to our changing environment while supporting employees."

-Advice on the government's Worksafe website said employer vaccination requirements should be used carefully and were not a suitable first response for managing Covid-19 in most workplaces.
+Advice on the Government's WorkSafe website said employer vaccination requirements should be used carefully and were not a suitable first response for managing Covid-19 in most workplaces.

 "Employers should undertake a risk assessment to determine their level of risk and consider the extent to which other controls can manage that risk."